 Jewish United Fund Path to Parenthood Grant

-The Jewish United Fund (JUF) has partnered with the Coalition for Family Building to provide the JUF Path to Parenthood Grant offering 2 types of grants.
+The Jewish United Fund (JUF) has partnered with the Coalition for Family Building to provide TWO (2) JUF Path to Parenthood Grants.

 - Couple must have at least one partner that identifies as a member of the Jewish community.